aifakhri/aifakhri/README.md

 # Hi, There
-👋 My Name is Fakhri Azhar, I am python enthusiast.
+👋 My Name is Fakhri Azhar, I am a python enthusiast.
 ## About me
 - Professionally, I've been working as Network Engineer.
 - I have been developing Network Automation Framework for testing and Network Ops automation.